MadArtistPhoto/qr-code-card/README.md

  - - Settling on a consistent way to Format the code
  - - Deciding on Naming Conventions for files and folders
  - - How to approach the project
- - - What auxillary programs to consistently and how to keep them readily available
+ - - What auxillary programs I frequently use and how to keep them readily available

 ### Continued development